-‘Zeleni vir’ (345 m) is as strong source located at the bottom of a shallow cave at the foot of a seventy meters high cliff.
+‘Zeleni vir’ (345 m) is as strong spring located at the bottom of a shallow cave at the foot of a 70 meters high cliff.
 A cliff that is very colorful and along which, like a white curtain, falls the stream and sprinkles the cave’s entrance with thousands of water drops.
-The source was named after the emerald-green water of the small lake whose source in the cave cannot be seen.
-The waters of the lake, through a small dam, enter into an underground channel that brings the water up to the water power-plant built in 1921, which is the first water power-plant built in Gorski kotar.
-In the vicinity of the power-plant there is a nice climbers’ lodge with a restaurant offering local dishes like venison, blueberry cakes and the famous Skrad strudel.
-In the lodge, besides the catering facility, you can also find the accommodation in nicely decorated rooms in the attic.
-The excursion to ‘Zeleni vir’ is best accompanied with the visit to the Devil’s passage (Vrajži prolaz).
+The source was named after the emerald-green water of the small lake whose spring in the cave cannot be seen.
+The waters of the lake, through a small dam, enter into an underground channel that brings the water up to the hydroelectric power plant built in 1921, which is the first hydroelectric power plant built in Gorski kotar.
+In the vicinity of the power plant there is a nice mountain lodge with a restaurant offering local dishes like venison, blueberry cakes and the famous Skrad strudel.
+In the lodge, besides the catering facility, you can also find accommodation in the nicely decorated rooms in the attic.
+The excursion to ‘Zeleni vir’ is best accompanied by the visit to the Devil’s passage (Vrajži prolaz).

 Among the natural beauties, which are abundant in the area of Skrad, ‘Vrajži prolaz’ (Devil’s passage) is truly peculiar.
 It is one of the most beautiful Croatian canyons full of wild, romantic beauty.
 Through a narrow gorge, barely two meters wide, among rocks that are close to a hundred meters high, murmurs the mountain stream Jasle.
-Above the stream, on supports cut into the rock, galleries and bridges have been made for excursionists.
+Above the stream, on supports cut into the rock, galleries and bridges have been made for day-trip visitors.
 All around there are steep cliffs and below one’s feet rumbles the foamy stream.
-You can only imagine how an excursionist feels…
+Try and imagine the feeling.